PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 10:55:00
+Last updated: 2024-04-09 10:55:34
-Random Quote: "Crutch down and bend over a little bit."
-Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson
+Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson